RAF Fighter Command: Battle of Britain

 Shot of the fighter pilots of the Polish 303 Squadron, 1940.
 Foreign fighter squadrons began forming in July 1940.

 During the late 1930s Fighter Command expanded greatly and replaced its obsolete biplane squadrons – generally outfitted with Bristol Bulldog, Gloster Gauntlet and Hawker Fury biplane fighters leading up to, and through the period of its founding – with the Hawker Hurricane and the Supermarine Spitfire.
-Fighter Command was tested during the Battle of Britain in the summer of 1940 when the German Luftwaffe launched an offensive aimed at attaining air superiority over the Channel and the UK as a prerequisite to the launch of a seaborne invasion force (codenamed Operation Sea Lion).
-Fighter Command was divided into several groups, each defending a different part of the UK.
-11 Group took the brunt of the German attack, as it controlled southeast England and London.
-It was reinforced by 10 Group, which covered southwest England, 12 Group, which covered the Midlands and East Anglia, and 13 Group, which covered the North of England and Scotland.
-14 Group was established on 26 June 1940.
-60 Group was established to run the Chain Home radar stations in early 1940.
+This period also saw the formation of groups within Fighter Command to control air defence in specific areas.
+11 Group controlling southeast England and London was established in 1936; 12 Group, which covered the Midlands and East Anglia, in 1937, and 30 Group, administering barrage balloons, both in 1937; and 13 Group, which covered the North of England and Scotland, in March 1939.
+After the war began 10 Group, which covered southwest England, was established in June 1940, and in the farthermost north, 14 Group on 26 June 1940.
+60 Group was established to run the Chain Home radar stations in February 1940.

+Fighter Command was tested during the Battle of Britain in the summer of 1940 when the German Luftwaffe launched an offensive aimed at attaining air superiority over the Channel and the UK.
+After this, the Germans planned a seaborne invasion (codenamed Operation Sea Lion).
 In the end, the Germans failed to attain air superiority, although the RAF had been eating severely into its reserves during the battle, as had the Luftwaffe.